Apply for your visa to train to teach in England

 If you have been granted refugee status, you can apply for teacher training – either salaried or fee-paying – and will usually be eligible for financial support to train to teach on a fee-paying course.

-If you are in the process of seeking asylum, you should refer to your immigration bail conditions to see if you have permission to study on a teacher training course.
-You will not usually be eligible for financial support to train to teach on a fee-paying course.
-You are also unlikely to be able to undertake salaried teacher training while your asylum claim is considered, because asylum seekers do not usually have the right to work, although there are some exceptions(opens in new window).
+If you’re in the process of seeking asylum, you should refer to your immigration bail conditions to see if you have permission to study on a teacher training course.

 Learn more about: